Jack Moore (basketball): Death and legacy

 After graduating from Nebraska, Moore was drafted by the Kansas City Kings in the 1982 NBA draft, however he did not play in the National Basketball Association.
 He took a job as a stockbroker in North Platte, Nebraska.

-On March 3, 1984, Moore died in a private plane crash returning to Nebraska from watching Muncie Central play a sectional game.
+On March 3, 1984, Moore was killed when his plane crashed into a farm in Cozad, Nebraska.
+He had been a passenger alongside the pilot, his stockbroker boss Gary Johnson, who were returning to North Platte from Muncie, Indiana, after a business trip.
+The wreckage was not discovered until almost two days later because it was hidden by snow.

 Moore was posthumously inducted into both the Nebraska and Indiana Basketball Halls of Fame.
 For the 1984–85 season, the Nebraska athletic department established the Jack Moore Award, presented to the most valuable player for the Huskers each year.
 The first recipient was center Dave Hoppen.